keyfuse/vdf/README.md

 ## How to Build

-To build thresh-wallet from the source code you need to have a working Go environment with [version 1.12 or greater installed](https://golang.org/doc/install).
+To build  from the source code you need to have a working Go environment with [version 1.12 or greater installed](https://golang.org/doc/install).

 ```